Ghost Guns/3D Guns

 Solution Needed

 While the April 2022 change in ATF regulations to cover ghost guns will help, more needs to be done.
+The CEO of UnitedHealthcare was killed by a ghost gun in December 2024.

 • Congress must make these regulations law so that a subsequent presidential administration cannot undo them under the fiat executive powers afforded all presidents in their regulation and rule making capacity.